-A material that prevents or limits the flow of electrons across its surface or through its volume is called an insulator.
-Insulators have an extremely high electrical resistance, insulative materials are defined as "materials with a surface resistance or a volume resistance equal to or greater than 1×10^{11} ohms."
+A material that prevents or limits the flow of electrons across its surface or through its volume, due to having an extremely high electrical resistance, is called an insulative material.
+ESD ADV1.0 defines insulative materials are defined as "materials with a surface resistance or a volume resistance equal to or greater than 1.0×10^{11} ohms".
 A considerable amount of charge can be generated on the surface of an insulator.
-Because an insulative material does not readily allow the flow of electrons, both positive and negative charges can reside on insulative surface at the same time, although at different locations.
+Since an insulative material does not readily allow the flow of electrons, both positive and negative charges can reside on an insulative surface at the same time, although at different locations.
 The excess electrons at the negatively charged spot might be sufficient to satisfy the absence of electrons at the positively charged spot.
 However, electrons cannot easily flow across the insulative material's surface, and both charges may remain in place for a very long time.